Does Ceramic Coating Hide Scratches?

 Scratch Differences

 It's vital to distinguish between light scratches, which only affect the coating, and deep scratches that penetrate to the paint layer.
 This difference dictates the approach to scratch removal.
-Ceramic coating can’t protect from scratches but it can help to avoid majority of them.
+Ceramic coating can't protect from scratches, but it can help to avoid the majority of them.

 Ceramic Coating: Shine Like New, but Don't Expect Superhuman Defenses!